andras-simonyi/citeproc-org/README.md

 ## Usage

-citeproc-org supports two different org-mode citation syntaxes:
+citeproc-org supports two different Org citation syntaxes:
 [org-ref](https://github.com/jkitchin/org-ref) citation links and, experimentally, the citation syntax used by the `wip-cite` development branch of org-mode.
 During the export process citeproc-org detects which type of citations